-Students participating in the core program and summer program gain grade level content area background knowledge in STEAM concepts through arts integrated workshops.
-Each workshop includes collaborative activities geared towards visual, kinesthetic and auditory learners.
-The Artful Thinking Palette is woven throughout the curriculums.
+Students participating in the STEAM program and summer program gain grade level content area background knowledge in STEAM concepts through arts-integrated workshops.
+Each workshop includes collaborative activities geared toward visual, kinesthetic and auditory learners.
+The Artful Thinking Palette is woven throughout the curricula.
 Techniques called thinking routines from the Artful Thinking Palette allow students to build critical thinking skills while looking closely at art images and nonfiction text.
 Thinking routines also promote student engagement and conversation, tools that are essential skills for future learners.
 Another major component of each workshop is a hands-on visual art project that helps build background knowledge and art skills through inquiry and the art making process.
 In addition, students participate in collaborative writing or drawing to learn activities geared towards building content area background knowledge.

-SHARP’s STEAM Core Program teaches K3-5th grade students STEAM concepts through arts integration while promoting curiosity, discovery, communication and perseverance.
+SHARP’s STEAM Program teaches K3-5th grade students science, technology, engineering, art and math concepts through arts integration while promoting curiosity, discovery, communication and perseverance.
 The program runs during the school year, aligning with and reinforcing grade level curriculum.
 Each grade level explores a topic ranging from living things, plants, seasons, and pollinators to the water cycle, the salmon life cycle, composting, and aquaponics.
 Experiential learning occurs through the 3 main components of the program: